imadwivedi/Coursera-Intro-to-Tensorflow/README.md

 # Coursera-Intro-to-Tensorflow

-Coursera assignments for Intro totensorflow for AI Course.
+Coursera assignments for Intro to tensorflow for AI Course.
 Instructor is Laurence Moroney